SWEET CHESTNUT

 An ELLAGITANNIN

 Tellimagrandin II (aka Eugeniin) is an Ellagitannin.
-At its heart is a glucose sugar surrounded by five galoyl units, the two on the upper right being joined by a bridging bond.
-It is almost identical to the ellagitannin Potentillin, the only difference being that it lacks the bond joining the two lowest galoyl groups.
-It is present also in the non-native Clove plant (Syzygium aromaticum).
+At its heart is a glucose sugar surrounded by five galloyl units, the two on the upper right being joined by a bridging bond.
+It is almost identical to the ellagitannin Potentillin, the only difference being that it lacks the bond joining the two lowest galloyl groups.
+It is also present in the non-native Clove plant (Syzygium aromaticum).

 Distribution